Minister: Over 10,000 migrants stopped from entering Greece

 PIRAEUS, Greece (AP) - Greek authorities have prevented thousands of migrants from entering Greece clandestinely by sea this year despite a recent lack of cooperation from the Turkish coast guard, the country’s shipping minister said Wednesday.

-Giannis Plakiotakis, whose ministry is also in charge of the coast guard, said arrivals of asylum-seekers were down 84% since March 1, compared to the same period last year, while the reduction in the month of August stood at nearly 95% compared to August 2019.
+Giannis Plakiotakis, whose ministry is also in charge of the coast guard, said arrivals were down 84% since March 1, compared to the same period last year, while the reduction in the month of August stood at nearly 95% compared to August 2019.

 “Since the start of the year, the entry of more than 10,000 people has been prevented,” Plakiotakis said during a news conference.
 In August alone, he said, “we had 68 cases of prevention and we succeeded in 3,000 people not entering our country.”

-This, he said, was achieved despite the Turkish coast guard not responding to appeals by the Greek coast guard to stop migrant boats from leaving Turkish waters.
+This, he said, was achieved despite the Turkish coast guard ignoring appeals by the Greek coast guard to stop migrant boats leaving Turkish waters.
 He also accused Turkey’s coast guard of actively escorting the boats to the edge of Greek territorial waters.

 “There are cases where (the Turkish coast guard) is accompanying boats with refugees and migrants to our borders and … trying to create problems,” he said.

-He would not elaborate on how the boats were prevented from entering Greek waters, which also mark the southeastern border of the European Union.
-But he stressed the Greek coast guard “operates based on international law and international legality, based on the rules of engagement at sea, and … with complete respect for human dignity and of course for human life.”
+Plakiotakis would not elaborate on how the boats were prevented from entering Greek waters, which also mark the southeastern border of the European Union.
+But he stressed the coast guard “operates based on international law and international legality, based on the rules of engagement at sea, and … with complete respect for human dignity and of course for human life.”

 Aid agencies have called on Greek authorities to investigate press reports of alleged pushbacks at sea.
 Greek officials, including Prime Minister Kyriakos Mitsotakis, have vehemently denied the coast guard engages in the practice, whereby those arriving inside a nation’s territorial waters would be summarily returned without being given the chance to apply for asylum.